Calif. parents spread awareness as kids get exact same cancer diagnosis

 "They don't have a choice in this.
 We don't have a choice in this.
 If I break down, if I'm not there for them, then who do they have, right?"
 Nohea Avery said.

-Doctors told the Averys there are rare reports of siblings developing brains cancer, but not showing symptoms at the same time or being diagnosed with the very same type of cancer.
+Doctors told the Averys there are rare reports of siblings developing brain cancer, but not showing symptoms at the same time or being diagnosed with the very same type of cancer.

 "I made a conscious effort and I talked to my husband.
 We can't ask why we need to ask, what now?
 How do we go forward?"
 Nohea Avery said.